Kenhasteandersen/FEISTY_model_paper/README.md

 # FEISTY_model_paper
-Figures and example code for the method paper describing FEISTY
+Script and data for the FEISTY method paper "FEISTY Fortran library and R package to integrate fish and fisheries with biogeochemical models".